-Note: Indiana Department of Education does not license support personnel.
-Support personnel must be registered with the Indiana Professional Licensing Agency.
+Indiana Department of Education does not license support personal.
+SLA's must be registered with the Indiana Professional Licensing Agency.

 Statutory and Regulatory Requirements

-- For registration as a speech-language pathology assistant, possess a bachelor's degree or equivalent in communication disorders from an accredited institution in the area for which the applicant is requesting to be registered ; 100 hours of clinical practicum is required and must be supervised by a licensed SLP.
+For registration as a speech-language pathology assistant, you must possess a bachelor's degree or equivalent in communication disorders from an accredited institution in the area for which the applicant is requesting to be registered; 100 hours of clinical practicum is required and must be supervised by a licensed SLP.

-For further information on laws and regulations for speech-language pathology and audiology support personnel in educational and other practice settings, please visit these websites:
+For further information on laws and regulations for speech-language pathology and audiology support personnel in educational and other practice settings, please visit this website:

-Indiana DOE does not license support personal.
-SLPA’s must be registered with the Indiana Professional Licensing Agency
+School Setting Requirements: Indiana DOE does not license support personal.
+SLPA's must be registered with the Indiana Professional Licensing Agency.

 Laws and rules for SLP Aides, Assistants, and Associates, and Audiology Assistants